 Describe the path you took to arrive in your current role.

 I started my career in HVAC working for my father and then at a hospital in Tulsa where I was an HVAC tech from 2008-2012 and then promoted to team lead in 2012.
 In 2015 our manager left and I took on some of the managerial duties.
 When I learned about Medxcel coming on board I asked what I could do to be prepared for a future with Medxcel because I saw that there was going to be a lot of opportunity.
 I had already enrolled in school and continued to work towards completing my bachelor’s degree in business management.
 When we transitioned to Medxcel I was promoted to the manager position in Tulsa.
 There was no full-time regional director at that time and the location here in Kansas was preparing for a Joint Commission survey and there was no director in place to help lead those efforts.
 Medxcel asked me if I would come here temporarily to help them get through the survey and I did.
 I felt as someone who moved from an HVAC tech into a leadership role, it was important for me to take every opportunity offered to me in order to prove myself.
 I saw this as a great opportunity to show what I could do here.
-The hospital president really liked me, and we did really well on the survey, so I applied for the Director position and got it.
+The hospital president really liked me, and we did really well on the survey, so I applied for the Facilities Director position and got it.
+I most recently transitioned to a new position as a Resource Director.

 What types of training and development has Medxcel offered to you?